modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 npx check-html-links _site
 ```

-## Usage Github Action
+## GitHub Action Usage

-[Julien](https://twitter.com/jlengrand) created a Github action available for the tool, so you can easily plug it in your existing CI.
+[Julien](https://twitter.com/jlengrand) created a GitHub action available for the tool, so you can easily plug it in your existing CI.
 You can find it [on the GitHub Marketplace](https://github.com/marketplace/actions/check-html-links-action).

 Here is a complete example workflow that will check the result of the folder `_site` in the root of your repository on each push: